48,000 mattresses sold at Costco recalled over mold risk

-FXI Inc. is recalling the Novaform ComfortGrande 14-inch and Novaform DreamAway 8-inch mattresses.
+FXI Inc. is recalling the Novaform ComfortGrande 14-inch and Novaform DreamAway 8-inch mattresses, WHTM reports.
 The company has received 541 reports of mold on the mattresses so far.
 No injuries were reported.

 The ComfortGrande mattress has a blue base with “Novaform” written in white letters.
 The DreamAway has a gray base with “Novaform” written in white letters.